sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

     </div>
 </div>
 <div class="caption">
     Figure 6.
-Metrics of all the long MCMC simulation as a function of energy evaluations (MC steps)
+W2 scores (left), and Log of Energy W2 scores (right) of all the long MCMC simulation as a function of energy evaluations (MC steps)
 </div>

 ## 4-particle Double-Well Potential